diegopacheco/java-pocs/pocs/stock-matcher-engine/README.md

 ### Rationale

-OMG diego you lost your mind, no not really.
+OMG Diego you lost your mind, no not really.
 This is quadratic time(for inside for), I know, but this is very useful because allows to think in the worst case scenario.

 Let's recap: Single Threaded, no JVM tunning, poorly implemented, no tuning: